CBD Oil is Storming to the Forefront of Health

 Anxiety and Sleep

 Most of us have been through a time in our lives when either anxiety or sleep was an issue.
-Well CBD is fast becoming known for its use in both these arenas, more so than most natural solutions on the market.
+CBD is fast becoming known for its use in both these arenas, more so than most natural solutions available.
 This could be because of three major factors.

 1) CBD prevents the breakdown of calming endocannabinoids and endorphins, equalling more good mood brain food.

-2) It also stimulates specific areas of the brain, which have been found to improve the quality and length of sleep.
+2) It also stimulates specific areas of the brain, which improves the quality and length of sleep.

-3) And it helps to regulate several neurotransmitters that enhance mood and cognitive function (including serotonin and dopamine), as well as calming the fear and anxiety-related ones.
+3) And it helps to regulate several neurotransmitters that enhance mood and cognitive function (including serotonin and dopamine).
+It also calms the fear and anxiety-related ones.

 In the 2019 study Cannabidiol in Anxiety and Sleep, 79.2% of patients reported a decrease in anxiety scores and 66.7% had improved sleep scores within a month of use.
 According to the 2015 paper, Cannabidiol as a Potential Treatment for Anxiety Disorders, researchers found that,